 Hi, I’m Sophie Bradshaw.
 I grew up in Pembrokeshire in West Wales and always had a love of language.
-In 1999 I won a place at Cambridge University, graduating with an MA in Linguistics before going on to work in busy publishing houses for over 14 years.
+I graduated from Cambridge University with an MA in Linguistics, French and Russian in 2002, before going on to work in trade non-fiction publishing for over 14 years.

 In my publishing career I have worked on both fiction and non-fiction and have edited and advised on everything from historical texts and business books to young adult novels.
 I have been a professional editor, proofreader, ghostwriter and commissioning editor, but have also worked at a senior management level in an independent publishing house.

 After years of running budgets and making key decisions about publishing strategy, I found that I was turning away authors because their manuscripts needed too much work.
 Books that could have been great were left on the slush pile because there was not enough one-on-one time in-house to make them better, and the authors themselves didn’t have the skills of an editor.